cosmicvibes/docs/monitors/custom.md

 ## Share the love

-Got a new custom monitor your wrote?
+Got a new custom monitor you wrote?
 Interested in sharing it to other users of Eyewitness?

 We are in the early stages of adding a free marketplace area of example custom monitors.
 Tweet a gist, or email us a copy at "feedback@eyewitness.io", and we'll add it to the growing list (your name and credit will be included of course).